bharlow/fm-webdirect-custom/README.md

 * Version 2.3: 06/12/2018 - Added example screenshots for how screens can look on a web server.
 * Version 2.4: 06/13/2018 - Added Login Form version of custom login screens for FileMaker 16 and 17.
 * Version 2.5: 06/25/2018 - Added an optional JavaScript to force HTTPS for servers that allow the user to access HTTP and HTTPS versions of the site.
+* Version 2.6: 07/11/2020
+  * Added FM 18 and FM 19 versions.
+  * Updated browser detection to Bowser 2 for FM 18 & 19 due to new browser requirements.
+  * Updated URL's for claris.com for some URLs
+  * Updated Copyright.

 ## Copyright ##

 The Harlow Technologies logo design is the exclusive property of Harlow Technologies Inc. and is Copyright (c) 2018 Harlow Technologies Inc. All rights reserved.

-Copyright (c) 2016-2018 Harlow Technologies Inc.
+Copyright (c) 2016-2020 Harlow Technologies Inc.

 * Released under the MIT license
 * https://github.com/bharlow/fm-webdirect-custom/blob/master/LICENSE.txt